Gillings School Facts and Figures

 First among schools of public health at public universities by U.S. News & World Report (ranked in 2015 for the 2016 edition).
 Tied for second among all schools of public health.
 [See more national rankings.]

-Deliver Solutions Faster
+Deliver Proven Solutions Faster – Implementation Science

-Promote Health, Prevent Disease, and Improve Care
+Promote Health, Prevent Disease and Improve Care for All

 Harness Big Data for Health and Well-being